Is First Free Your “Church Home”?

 Ministry Space Request Form

-FOR GENERAL SPACE USAGE OR RENTALS: (public/private non-First Free events)
+FOR GENERAL SPACE USAGE REQUESTS: (public/private non-First Free events)

 FOR WEDDING RENTALS:

-Please refer to the pdf linked below for our rental policy.
+Please refer to the pdf linked below for our space usage policy.

 Our upcoming schedule is as follows.
 Meetings are held in the sanctuary, at approximately 11:15am (after a shorted 10am service and five-minute break.)
 Childcare is provided, but parents/guardians must RSVP for it at least one week in advance: email@example.com.